 The Whistleblowing Channels include:

-The above channels are used strictly for reporting of whistleblowing cases relating to illegal, unethical, fraudulent or corruption activities occurring within SFA or relating directly to any SFA’s personnel.
-All other feedback or enquiries (e.g. feedback on food products, feedback on companies licensed by SFA, enquiries on SFA services) not relating to the whistleblowing purpose above should be sent to www.sfa.gov.sg/feedback.
+All other feedback or enquiries (e.g. feedback on food products, feedback on companies licensed by SFA, enquiries on SFA services) not relating to the whistleblowing purpose above should be sent to our online feedback form.

 Information to be Provided